-The "incidence" of aphasia refers to the number of new cases identified in a specified time period.
-It is estimated that there are 80,000 new cases of aphasia per year in the United States (National Institute on Deafness and Other Communication Disorders [NIDCD], 2015).
+Incidence of aphasia refers to the number of new cases identified in a specified time period.
+It is estimated that there are 180,000 new cases of aphasia per year in the United States (National Institute on Deafness and Other Communication Disorders [NIDCD], 2015).

 No significant differences have been found in the incidence of aphasia in men and women.
-However, some data suggest differences may exist by type and severity of aphasia.
+However, some data suggest that differences may exist by type and severity of aphasia.
 For example, Wernicke’s aphasia and global aphasia occur more commonly in women, and Broca's aphasia occurs more commonly in men (Hier, Yoon, Mohr, & Price, 1994).